Yaveng/GraphTransfer/Readme.md

 ### The implementation of Cross Fusion Model

-The Cross Fusion Module is used to distill knowledge from a pretrained model (which we called the meta model), so as to benefit the learning of current model (which we called the main model) in a "learn to fuse" manner.
+The Cross Fusion Module is used to distill knowledge from a pretrained model (which we called the meta model), so as to benefit the learning of current model (which we called the main model) in a "learn-to-fuse" manner.

 The whole training process can refer to Algorithm 1 in our paper, which is split into two cascaded stages: the training of the meta model, and the training of the main model.